How to get the most from your visit to the Cambridge Beer Festival.

 All the bars are in the main marquee.
 On the left are the brewery bars.
 In front of you on the main bars, beers are arranged in alphabetical order by brewery.
-On the right are the cider, mead, wine and foreign beer bars.
+On the right are the cider, mead, wine and international beer bars.

-The drinks listed in programme are those we’ve ordered from the brewers, but we can’t guarantee they’ll all be available all the time.
+The beers listed in programme are those we’ve ordered from the brewers, but we can’t guarantee they’ll all be available all the time.
 Some drinks may be available that aren’t listed.
 All the drinks that are available will have a sign displayed on the end of the cask or on the stillaging next to a tap.